cleolotta/fair-and-private-lm/data_prep/README.md

 # Data Preparation
 This folder contains the code used to prepare the dataset as subset of the bookcorpus.

-The code is taken and modified from: https://aclanthology.org/2021.findings-emnlp.411/
+Most of the code in this section is taken and modified from Lauscher et al. (2021): https://aclanthology.org/2021.findings-emnlp.411/